 Slightly taken aback by his abruptness, Draco furrowed his brow in confusion and frustration.
 “No?
 Pardon me, but may I ask why, sir?”

 Draco listened intently as Mr. Robards expressed his concern and skepticism, wondering if his assumptions were correct.
-Yeah, the girl was a bit hotheaded at times, but he didn’t really believe she could be responsible for all of this… could she?
+Yeah, the girl was a bit hotheaded at times, but he didn’t really believe she could be responsible for all of this.

 “Anaxandra Synder,” Draco replied, in hopes that Gawain would find his new warden a little more quickly.

 “Excuse me?”
-Mr. Robards asked, his ears perking up and becoming extremely interested in what Draco had said.
+Mr. Robards asked, his ears perking up.

 “Her name is Anaxandra Synder.
 At least, that’s the name she gave me.
 That’s all I have so far, but I’ll get more before you find my replacement, I’m sure.”
 Gawain wasn't the only one who could entice people to do what he wanted.